ruc-sci-comp/cpp-syllabus/README.md

 4. Random Walk
 5. Path Finding
 6. Information Transmission
-7. Low-fidelity Automated Defense System (IN CLASS)
+7. Low-fidelity Automated Defense System, or Ant Foraging, or some other topic!
+(IN CLASS)

 #### Final Project